epfldata/sc-public/relation-dsl/README.md

 We have defined a simple Scala DSL for relational algebra, and implemented optimizations to specialize relations that have static schemas and to use low-level array constructs, thereby getting rid of execution overhead.
+Moreover, we saw how to generate different implementations depending on which data layout we chose – something that could be determined automatically with a prior analysis of the program.